Autocar India

 Most affordable EVs in India

-Electric cars in India are now quite mainstream.
-They are no longer being bought solely as a second vehicle, but even first-time car buyers aren’t afraid of taking the plunge into the world of EVs.
-After all, there’s nothing that comes close to EVs in terms of running costs.
-While public charging infrastructure still has a long way to go, electric vehicles are arguably the best choice if you are living in an urban environment and have access to home/office charging.
-Here, we’ve listed the five cheapest electric cars currently on sale in India that are well-suited for the urban grind.
+Electric cars are now quite mainstream in India.
+They are no longer bought solely as a second vehicle, and even first-time car buyers aren’t afraid of taking the plunge into the world of electric mobility.
+After all, there’s nothing that comes close to electric vehicles in terms of running costs.
+While public charging infrastructure still has a long way to go, EVs are arguably the best choice if you are living in an urban environment and have access to home/office charging.
+Here, we’ve listed the five cheapest electric cars on sale under Rs 15 lakh in India that are well-suited for the urban grind.

 5 most affordable electric cars on sale in India

-The MG Comet is currently the cheapest EV car on sale in India.
-As a strict city commuter, the Comet is superb, as compact dimensions make it extremely manoeuvrable.
+Up next on the list of most affordable electric cars in India is the MG Comet.
+As a strict city commuter, the Comet is superb, thanks to compact dimensions, which make it extremely manoeuvrable.
 Moreover, this car has a very cute appeal.
 It is also reasonably spacious for four adults despite a 2-door body style, and it comes well-equipped, too.
-The Comet EV’s downsides are its small battery, which limits range, and the tiny 12-inch wheels that do not lend it a good ride quality on our imperfect roads.
+The Comet EV’s downsides are its small battery, which limits range, and the tiny 12-inch wheels that compromise ride quality on our imperfect roads.

 MG Comet EV fact file